claudiasikorski/claudiasikorski.github.io/_posts/2015-10-04-starting-git.md

 # What is Git?

-`git` is a distributed version control system.
-TO: write in own words
+`git` is a distributed version control system that allows you to make multuple versions of a project AND shows you the changes that were made over time.
+You can also revert back to undo those changes if neccessary.
+Super useful, right?
+It is also great for collaborations as it allows team of people to work together on the same file and track changes made by each person.

 # Installing and Configuring Git

-I started out with Windows but I quickly realized that Windows is terrible so I dual booted with Linux Mint TODO: put link to how to dual boot.
+I started out with Windows but I quickly realized that Windows is terrible so I dual booted with Linux Mint.
+To dual boot, read the following [tutorial](http://apcmag.com/how-to-dual-boot-windows-8-and-linux.htm/)

 After linux mint was installed, installing `git` was as simple as:

     sudo apt-get install git

 After confirming that I wanted to installed, it was installed!
 As simple as that.
-If you wanted to improve your terminal experience, consider configuring linux mint according to [this guide] (TODO)
+If you wanted to improve your terminal experience, consider configuring linux mint according to [this guide] (https://github.com/mrandrewandrade/dotfiles)

 I then created a free account on [github](http://github.com) as seen [here](https://github.com/claudiasikorski/).